 Honorarium payment information will be kept for 6 years.

 We will also retain your information as necessary with our legal obligations, to resolve disputes and enforce our agreements, for as long as is permitted under applicable law.
 This may include the consent form / recruitment agreement you signed prior to your participation and any information detailed in connection with adverse event reporting, both of which may be kept indefinitely for accounting and/or auditing purposes

-To discuss our policy toward retention, please do e-mail: email@example.com
+To discuss our retention policy, please e-mail: email@example.com

 COLLECTION AND USE OF PERSONAL DATA

-Before we confirm your participation in a market research interview, we will ask you a series of questions the answers to which will be used to ascertain your appropriateness for the market research study.
-If you qualify for participation, you will receive an invitation, usually via e-mail.
-Following your participation, you will receive an honorarium as reward for your input and time.
+Before we confirm your participation in a research interview, we will ask you a series of questions the answers to which will be used to ascertain if the research is relevant to you.
+If you qualify for participation, you will receive confirmation, usually via e-mail, followed by a consent form.
+Following your participation, you will receive an honorarium as a token of our appreciation for your input and time.

-Such information might include: Your name; contact details including postal address, email address, phone and fax number; job title; GMC Reference Number; details of your medical specialty, and interests; certain demographic information, such as your DOB and gender; in the case of healthcare professionals, the name of your hospital or practice, and trust; in the case of patients and caregivers, any medical conditions that you may declare for market research purposes, and your financial information for the purpose of incentive payment.
+Such information might include: Your name; contact details including postal address, email address, phone and fax number; job title; certain demographic information such as your DOB and gender; in the case of healthcare professionals, the name of your hospital or practice, and trust; in the case of patients and caregivers, any medical conditions that you may declare for research purposes, and your financial information for the purpose of processing your honorarium.

-We also collect non-identifying data, such as survey results and pre-screening data, which on its own cannot identify you.
+We also collect non-identifying data, such as survey results and pre-screening data, which on their own cannot identify you.